MayyadahShehadeh/reading-notes/read401/read03.md

+## Express REST API

 ### 1. Name 3 real world use cases where you’d want to change the request with custom middleware
 application server middleware, message-oriented middleware, web middleware

 ### 2. True or false: The route handler is middleware?
-false , hey are not middleware functions by definition.
+false , they are not middleware functions by definition.
 If such function is used on routing methods then they are only handler functions.
 We use such a handler function which is not a middleware when it is the only one callback function.

  Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
 The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware